How can we get a notch up, faster than others?

 With today’s technology accessibility, we can start capturing this data and start using it to make everything better.

-Some of the areas where behavioral data can be very effective:
+Some of the areas where big data can be very effective:

 - Acquiring the right talent